Auntie Anne’s Pretzel Clone (Original or Artisan Blend)

 Prepare several cookie sheets with parchment paper.

-Shaping: Dough should now resemble sticky bread dough and should be able to be shaped easily.
-Use the remaining flour to flour the rolling surface as needed Separate the dough into balls slightly larger than baseballs but slightly smaller than tennis balls - about 4 ounces per ball.
+Separate the dough into balls slightly larger than baseballs but slightly smaller than tennis balls - about 4 ounces per ball.
 Roll slightly on a lightly floured surface to ensure the outside is lightly coated with flour.
 Taking one ball at a time, roll the ball between your hands until it is about four inches long.
 Lay onto the rolling surface. and roll a "snake", about 14 inches long - dough will be about 1/2 inch in diameter .
 Take the rope and quickly form it into a pretzel shape.
 This dough should be able to be handled well.
 Place onto the prepared baking sheet.
 Repeat.
 Spray each pretzel with soda solution or brush the solution onto the pretzel.
-Allow pretzels to rise for about 15 to 20 minutes.
+Allow pretzels to rise for about 45 to 30 minutes until double in size minutes.
 Ensure oven is correct temperature, then spray pretzels one more time and place into the oven.

 Bake for about 20 to 25 minutes or until golden, then remove from oven.
 While still warm, dip in melted butter and desired toppings, then serve in additional parchment paper and enjoy!